(Author photo by Kyle Cassidy)

 In Borne, a young woman named Rachel survives as a scavenger in a ruined city of the future.
 Rachel ekes out an existence in the shelter of a run-down sanctuary she shares with her partner, Wick, who deals in homegrown psychoactive biotech.
 One day, Rachel finds Borne during a scavenging mission and takes him home.
 Borne as salvage is little more than a green lump—plant or animal?—but exudes a strange charisma.
 There is an attachment she resents: in this world any weakness can kill you.
 Yet, against her instincts, Rachel keeps Borne.
 She cannot help herself.
 Borne, learning to speak, learning about the world, is fun to be with, and in a world so broken that innocence is a precious thing.
 For Borne makes Rachel see beauty in the desolation around her.
 She begins to feel a protectiveness she can ill afford.
 But as Borne grows, he begins to threaten the balance of power in the city and to put her security at risk.
 For new enemies are creeping in.
 Soon, Rachel’s world will change forever.

 I hope to see you on the road!
 I should also note that my wife, the award-wining editor Ann VanderMeer, will be along for the entire tour and will be happy to say hi as well.
-You can check out the full schedule below and over at VanderMeer Creative (links below to facebook event pages)
+She will also interrogate me at some events!
+You can check out the full schedule below (links to facebook event pages).

 – Best, Jeff